DuncanUszkay1/groceries-dunk/README.md

 ## Setting up the app for your local machine

-Having a local setup is handy when running commands that modify files, like Rails generators, and for running system tests that use browser emulators.

-If you just want to run the app, I recommend using the `docker compose` method detailed in the prior section.
+Enables you to:
+- Run system tests
+- Run Rails generators and other commands that generate files which must be committed

+If you don't need either of those uses, I recommend just using docker compose.

+Warning: These instructions were only tested on a single OSX machine, mileage may vary.

 1. Install Postgres and run it on your machine